heubych/uTradeFi_Documentation/docs/keyconcepts.md

 When investors want to exit the protocol and monetize the gains or losses of their respective synthetic trackers, they can convert all their synthetic holdings back to ETH independently with a special smart contract functionality.
 The smart contract will convert all none ETH synthetic exposures back to ETH based on prices from blockchain Oracles automatically.
 Then it transfers the corresponding amount of collateral back to the investor wallet: e.g. if the investor invested at t=0 100 and now has 110 worth if ETH, the investor will receive back 110 (i.e. a gain of 10).
 In the other hand if the investor has only 90 worth of ETH, he will receive only 90 out of the 100 he initially transferred to the protocol (i.e. a loss of 10).

-## Collaterlized Debt Pool (CDP)
+## Pool performance underwriters

 The value of overall investment pool is a function of the net total supply of each synthetic assets and the prevailing prices at that time.
-Any P&L are absorbed by the CPD Issuers.
-CPD Issuers have to collateralize the amount of debt they own and any losses is monetized by the corresponding amount of collateral locked in the protocol.
-E.g. if an investor provide 100 of collateral but the amount of debt he owns is worth 120, a net amount of 20 will be kept, i.e. the investor will be able to repatriate only 80 worth of collateral if his exposure is liquidated.
+Any gains and losses are absorbed by the pool performance underwriters.
+The underwriters have to collateralize the amount of debt they own and any losses is monetized by the corresponding amount of collateral locked in the protocol.
+E.g. if an underwriter provide 100 of collateral but the amount of debt he owns is worth 120, a net amount of 20 will be kept, i.e. the investor will be able to repatriate only 80 worth of collateral if his exposure is liquidated.

-?> CDP Issuers are absorbing the risks of the overall investment pool
+?> underwriters are absorbing the risks of the overall investment pool

 ## Wallets

-Each investor connect his wallet to the protocol (e.g. Metamask and alike).
-To start trading, an amount of ETH need to be transfered to the protocol, therefore debiting the investor wallet and crediting the protocol wallet.
+Investors need to own a digital wallet to interact with the protocol.
+Investors need to connect his wallet to the protocol (e.g. Metamask and alike) and transfer ETH to the protocol.
+This will result to a debit of the investor wallet and a credit of the protocol wallet.
 The amount transfered is represented by a smart contract and tracked for each investor.

-?> Investors connect to the protocol with an online wallet: Metamask and alike
+?> Investors connect to the protocol with classic digital wallets: Metamask and alike

 ## Reference assets

-The reference asset is defined as the reference "currency" of the protocol and is used a reference point to calculate the profit and losses of each investor.
+The reference asset is defined as the reference "currency" of the protocol and is used as reference to calculate the profit and losses of each investor.
 It's envisaged that Ether will be the reference currency and therefore any profit and losses will be calculated against the performance of Ether.

 ?> The reference asset of uTradeFi is Ether.
-The P&L generated are calculated against the reference asset
+The gains and losses are calculated against the reference asset